-So You Know Capitals! for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+So You Know Capitals! for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.

 So You Know Capitals! for Windows is compatible with Win 7 and Win 8.

-Mac Version 1.4.0 is compiled for 32 bit Cocoa.
+Mac Version 1.5.0 is compatible with Yosemite's default security.
 Windows Version 1.1.0 uses an installer and is compatible with Win 7 and Win 8.